Carl0gonzalez/Carl0gonzalez/README.md

 - 👋 Hi, I’m @Carl0gonzalez
 - 👀 I’m interested in ...
 IA, python, web develpment, JS, php (yes, also php)
 - 🌱 I’m currently learning ...
-IA, python, web develpment, JS, php (yes, also php). we never stop learning
+IA, python, web development, JS, php (yes, also php).
+We never stop learning
 - 💞️ I’m looking to collaborate on ... interesting and unusual things.
 - 📫 How to reach me ...
 Carl0jgr on twitter.